-In this episode, we talked to Mary Kopczynski, CEO at RegAnalytics about what it's like to launch a RegTech product, fail forward, and turn mistakes into stepping stones success.
+In this episode of Product Drama Podcast (PDP), we talked to Mary Kopczynski, CEO at RegAlytics, about what it’s like to launch a RegTech product, fail forward, and turn mistakes into stepping stones success.

-The first company that Mary created was called 8 of 9 (as she is the eighth child out of nine).
+Mary’s first company was called 8 of 9 (as she is the eighth child out of nine).
 She then did the regulatory crisis management for the biggest banks on Wall Street.

-It took her several years and failed products to come up with RegAlytics and realizing that she is a truly successful entrepreneur.
+It took her several years and failed products to develop RegAlytics and realize that she is a truly successful entrepreneur.

 We also covered:

 - What is RegTech and what’s its future look like?

 - How to launch your product, while keeping your day job?